Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/parent-child-relationships.md

-The `addChild` helper do just that, it adds the relationship on `created` and removes it on `beforeDestroy`, and just like `register` it adds the dependency to panoramique for you (but you can add it yourself too if you prefer being explicit).
+The `addChild` helper do just that, it adds the relationship on `created` and removes it on `beforeDestroy`, and just like `register` it adds the dependency on panoramique for you (but you can add it yourself too if you prefer being explicit).

 ```ts